BAITC-Hacks/hack-5f84cc63-vector/docs/ARCHITECTURE.md

 Document groups expose source-row/transaction references and baseline statistics.
 The baseline preserves SKU, warehouse, and unit and uses only earlier calendar days.
 Monthly quantities never enter the regular-sales measure.
 Negative or incomplete documents remain unresolved; sparse positive history is preserved.
-There is no stockout compensation or customer inference.
+The cleaning stage does not compensate stockouts or infer customers; stockout adjustment is implemented downstream.
 Runs publish deterministic JSONL and a hashed summary only after input/config/code integrity checks.

-## Next stage
+## Implemented forecasting, replenishment and review

 Forecasting v1 is implemented in `forecast.py` and `forecast_cli.py`; policy and measured results are in [FORECAST_POLICY.md](FORECAST_POLICY.md).
 It consumes cleaned transactions,